weicongpang/LandCover-MVT/README.md

 We have released the raw data of the project.
 We will release the checkpoint model of the Segmentation and the MLLMs Part.
 We will release the code of the segmentation part.
-We will release the processed dataset.
+We will release all of the processed and raw dataset.

 ### Step 1: Prepare Dataset